 The Data Observability Cloud works with data-at-rest, data-in-motion, and data-for-consumption to work across your entire pipeline.

 Data teams can dramatically increase their efficiency and productivity with the Data Observability Cloud.
-It does this via a deep set of ML- and AI-guided automation and recommendations, easy-to-use no- and low-code tools, templatized policies and bulk policy management, and advanced data policies such as data cadence, data-drift, schema-drift, and data reconciliation.
+It achieves this through a deep set of ML- and AI-guided automation and recommendations.
+It also offers easy-to-use no- and low-code tools, along with templatized policies and bulk policy management.
+Advanced data policies include data cadence, data drift, schema drift, and data reconciliation.

-With the Data Observability Cloud platform, you can create a complete data operational control center that treats your data like the mission-critical asset that it is and helps your team deliver data to the business with the highest level of data reliability.
+With the Data Observability Cloud platform, you can create a data operational control center.
+It treats your data as mission-critical, ensuring reliable delivery to the business.